highcharts4gwt/highcharts4gwt.github.io/index.markdown

 I have used moxie wrapper both for personal and professional projects.
 It works fine.
 Thanks a lot to them, it saved me lots of time !
 But their wrapper does not seemed to be maintained anymore, plus I disagree with some of their design choices.

-To Knowles more about [Moxiegroup](http://www.moxiegroup.com/) and their highcharts wrapper [http://www.moxiegroup.com/moxieapps/gwt-highcharts/](http://www.moxiegroup.com/moxieapps/gwt-highcharts/), have a look to the sources of that project that can be found on [sourceforge](http://sourceforge.net/projects/gwt-highcharts/)
+To know more about [moxiegroup](http://www.moxiegroup.com/) and their highcharts wrapper [http://www.moxiegroup.com/moxieapps/gwt-highcharts/](http://www.moxiegroup.com/moxieapps/gwt-highcharts/), have a look to the sources of that project that can be found on [sourceforge](http://sourceforge.net/projects/gwt-highcharts/)

 ## Status
-v0 still in development.
+Still in development.<br/>

-Go to [Highcharts wrapper](https://github.com/highcharts4gwt/highcharts) to test the wrapper !
+Go to [Highcharts wrapper](https://github.com/highcharts4gwt/highcharts) to download the wrapper sources and test the wrapper.
+You can have a look to the [demo website]({{site.demo_page}}).<br/>

-I created a new project "highcharts" were I put all the chart options.
+The project "highcharts" is were I put all the highcharts chart options.
 It is cleaner so that the chart options are not mixed with the generator code.
-You can use that project to test the api in your gwt project.
+You can use that project to test the api in your gwt project.<br/>

 See the project readme for more info on how to use it.